coinbase/coinbase-woocommerce/README.md

 ## Installation

 First generate an API key with the 'user' and 'merchant' permissions at https://coinbase.com/settings/api.
 If you don't have a Coinbase account, sign up at https://coinbase.com/merchants.
+Your merchant profile must be filled out to accept orders.
 Coinbase offers daily payouts for merchants in the United States.
 For more infomation on setting up payouts, see https://coinbase.com/docs/merchant_tools/payouts.

 To install the plugin: